 Legislation which would delay implementation of the CTA (H.R.
 5119) passed the House late last year with a bipartisan 420-1 vote, while its companion introduced by Senator Scott (S. 3625) has been referred to the Senate Banking Committee.
 A one-year delay, as called for in H.R.
-5119, would give the court process time to reach a conclusion, grant small businesses much-needed time to fully understand these latest developments and afford FinCEN and the businesses are aware of their new reporting obligations.
+5119, would give the court process time to reach a conclusion, grant small businesses much-needed time to fully understand these latest developments and afford FinCEN and the business community the opportunity to continue their education and outreach efforts to ensure that all covered small businesses are aware of their new reporting obligations.